Merkin Valdez

 Merkin R. Valdéz Mola (born November 10, 1981) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Toronto Blue Jays, and Texas Rangers.
 Valdez graduated from Escuela Rural Palenque High School in his native Dominican Republic.

 Career

 Atlanta Braves

 Valdez was signed by the Atlanta Braves as an amateur free agent in 1999.
-He played with the Braves Dominican League team in 2000 and 2001 and the Gulf Coast Braves in 2002.
+He played with the Dominican Summer League Braves in 2000 and 2001 and the rookie-level Gulf Coast League Braves in 2002.